diagonal-finance/examples/subscriptions/fixed-price/checkout/node/README.md

 An [Express server](http://expressjs.com) implementation.

+---

 ## Inline database snippets

-Throughout the example integrations we reference a `Subscription` and `User` relational database tables.
-These tables are meant to provide a high level example, for how to handle the subscription lifecycle using Diagonal.
-Note, you are of course free to use non-relational databases.
+Throughout the example integrations we inline short "database snippets", which are meant to provide a high level guide for how to use Diagonal alongside your existing database.
+These snippets should be rewritten by yourself.

+You are free to use any relational or non-relational database you like, but the current examples reference `Subscription` and `User` relational database tables.

 We recommend keeping track of the following attributes in your database of choice: